jonatansouza/HackerNewsGateway/README.md

 dotnet run
 ```

-The API will be available at `https://localhost:7xxx` or `http://localhost:5xxx` (see console output).
+The API will be available at `https://localhost:7166` or `http://localhost:5294`.

 ## Endpoint